-While some professionals look at training and development as a necessary evil - something to keep you qualified or pass an upcoming performance review - professional development courses have the potential to boost your career in a myriad of ways.
+While some professionals look at training and development as a necessary evil - something to keep you qualified or pass an upcoming performance review - professional development courses have much greater potential to boost your career path in a myriad of ways.

 Showcase your initiative and will to constantly improve